PMR Records

-PMR Records is an independent record label founded by Ben and Daniel Parmar in 2011.
-Initially building recognition as a quintessentially British outlet plugged in to local dance/electronic music culture, with a keen awareness of the trajectory of pop music, PMR was responsible for the early development of Disclosure, Jessie Ware, Ruti and Jamie Woon who have gone on to have mainstream success.
-It also nurtured specialist dance/electronic music acts such as Julio Bashmore and T.Williams.
+PMR Records was an independent record label founded in 2011 by Ben and Daniel Parmar that merged into Big Family Music in 2025.
+Initially known for local dance/electronic music culture, PMR was involved in the early development of Disclosure, Jessie Ware, Ruti, and Jamie Woon, who went on to mainstream success.
+It also managed specialist dance and electronic acts such as Julio Bashmore and T. Williams.

-Over a decade since its inception, PMR Records retains its influential status with one foot in the beating heart of the underground and one on the global stage of pop music with a slew of cult and commercial achievements, including international No.1s, BRITs, Grammy Awards and more.
-As of 2024, its new roster includes Amber Mark, Hope Tala, Master Peace, Obed Padilla, Ruti and SG Lewis.
-In April 2022, co-founders Ben and Daniel were named among Billboard's International Power Players.

 History

 Formation

 Following a stint in A&R at Universal's Polydor, Ben left to manage Jai Paul.
-He persuaded his brother Daniel to join him in launching his own business venture and PMR was born.
-Its first ‘office’ was their family living room in Acton, West London, and the ethos was to create a music company truly committed to artist development with ‘real culture’, not about sales or mainstream wants, just music Ben and Daniel loved.
-PMR's key launch objective was to ‘change people’s perception of what pop music is and what it should sound like’.
+Ben persuaded his brother Daniel to join him in launching his own business venture, and PMR was born.
+Its first ‘office’ was their family living room in Acton, West London.

-They took on Bristol DJ and producer Julio Bashmore for management and after putting out some singles on different independent labels, they released them through PMR, with January 2011's Everyone Needs A Theme Tune EP marking its first home release, and spawning UK club hit ‘Battle For Middle You’.
+They took on Bristol DJ and producer Julio Bashmore for management.
+After putting out some singles on different independent labels, they released them through PMR, with January 2011's Everyone Needs A Theme Tune EP marking its first home release, and spawning UK club hit ‘Battle For Middle You’.

-Initially run in partnership with Island Records, early signings to the PMR roster included Rinse FM DJs L-Vis 1990 and T Williams, South London singer Jessie Ware, and teenage brothers Guy and Howard Lawrence, also known as electronic music duo Disclosure.
+Initially run in partnership with Island Records, early signings to the PMR roster included individuals such as Rinse FM DJs' L-Vis 1990 and T Williams, South London singer Jessie Ware, and the electronic music duo Disclosure.